simbo1905/thinbus-srp-js/README.md

 ## Release Notes

+Version 1.3.2

+1. Renamed OpenSSLCryptoConfig to OpenSSLCryptoConfigConverter and made it more resilant to differences in the output of the openssl tools.

 Version 1.3.1

 1. Refactor of OpenSSLCryptoConfig.java to be able to run it in the demo servlet in addition to being run on the commandline.